wordpress/Search Settings

 Allow general site searches to include products alongside posts and pages.

-Use case for disabling: If you want to keep product search completely separate from blog/page search.
+Use case for disabling: If you want to keep your product catalog completely separate from blog/page search results.

 Search Cache Duration